Low-Fat Vanilla Ice Cream Recipe

 - 3. Quickly transfer to a large bowl; place bowl in a pan of ice water.
 Stir gently and occasionally for 2 minutes.
 Press plastic wrap onto surface of custard.
 Refrigerate several hours or overnight.

 - 4. Fill cylinder of ice cream maker; freeze according to manufacturer's directions.
 Transfer ice cream to freezer containers, allowing headspace for expansion.
 Freeze 2-4 hours or until firm.
-If desired, serve topped with granola.
+If desired, serve with granola.
 Yield: 1 quart.

 Reviews for Low-Fat Vanilla Ice Cream